-Threat A threat is a square that if taken by opponent forms a game-winning group of four.
-For example, in the game board below White has threats at b1 and f1.
+Threat: A threat is a square that if taken by opponent forms a game-winning group of four.
+For example, in the game below White has threats at b1 and f1:

-Courtesy of Victor Allis.
-Used with permission.
-Figure 3.9 in "A Knowledge-based Approach of Connect-Four.
+"A Knowledge-based Approach of Connect-Four.
 The Game is Solved: White Wins."
 Master's Thesis, Vrije University, 1988, pp. 22.

-Useless Threat A useless threat is a threat that will never be able to be carried out by the opponent.
-Note that a threat can only be carried out if the opponent is forced to play the square below the threat.
+Useless Threat: A useless threat is a threat that will never be able to be carried out by the opponent.